 Learning to Live Your New Normal Life

-Support groups, whether they are online or in-person do not and cannot resolve a person's grief.
-Nothing can do that, because in one way or another, that grief will always be present.
-However, the person who received the support can now learn to lead a new normal life, knowing that it's okay to be happy again.
+Participating in online grief support groups can help you cope with and work through your grief, but they're not a shortcut to navigating the stages of mourning.
+Support groups cannot resolve a person's grief.
+Nothing can do that because, in one way or another, grief for a lost loved one will always be present.
+However, getting the support you need can help you learn to lead a new normal life and understand that it's okay to be happy again.